 Benefit from the skills and knowledge of professors who are already successful in the professional world.

 Additional OpportunitiesSpend an advanced, experiential semester at the American Studies Program.
 Develop your professional news skills and think through the implications of being a Christian working in the news media in a city that is home to the powerful and the powerless.Become a member of Lambda Pi Eta, the National Communication Association’s official honor society.InternshipsThis major requires you to complete an internship.
 Check out our recommendations or find your own exciting opportunities.Previous internships include:Chicago: ABC News; Fox News; CLTV (Chicagoland Television News); SRN (Sports Radio Network); Comcast Sports Network; and others.Across the country: ABC News, Boston, Dallas and Champaign, Illinois; CBS News, South Bend, Indiana, and Champaign, Illinois; Indianapolis Motor Speedway Productions; Fox Sports Network and Fox News, St. Louis; CMT (Country Music Television), Nashville; NBC News, Milwaukee and Cincinnati; Camp TV, Carrollton, Texas; PBS, Indianapolis; and others.CareersIf you:

-then a degree in broadcast journalism may be just what you’re looking for!Possible broadcast journalism careers: assistant producer, producer, Internet producer, announcer, program director, reporter, news analyst, news anchor, newscaster, assistant news director, news director, assignment editor, sports announcer, camera operatorBroadcast Journalism is part of the Department of Communication, within the School of Professional Studies.
+then a degree in broadcast journalism may be just what you’re looking for!Possible broadcast journalism careers: assistant producer, producer, Internet producer, announcer, program director, reporter, news analyst, news anchor, newscaster, assistant news director, news director, assignment editor, sports announcer, camera operatorBroadcast Journalism is part of the Department of Communication, within the College of Arts and Sciences.

 Gain valuable experience working for Access ONU, Olivet's campus news magazine.